 In what will almost certainly not be our last word on the subject, Zaprite has updated how we handle onchain address selection for connected wallets to improve the payment experience.
 The following only concerns onchain transactions, specifically to non-custodial wallets.
 If you’ve connected an Xpub from any hardware wallet, or connected your Unchained multisig wallet, this will be of particular interest.
 With that said, we’d like to take you behind the scenes on how we’re handling non-custodial onchain transactions to your preferred wallet.

 When one of your customers initiates an on-chain payment on Zaprite, an address from your wallet is reserved for a week.
-This rather long reservation time is required to guarantee that we associate transactions detected on that address to the right Zaprite order.
+This rather long reservation time is required to guarantee that we associate transactions detected on that address to the right Zaprite Order.
 If no payment is detected on an address after a week, the reservation expires and the address becomes available for a future payment.
-This means that many addresses could be reserved at the same time for multiple orders.
-Our goal is to make sure we are alway able to reserve a new address for a new payment.
+This means that many addresses could be reserved at the same time for multiple Orders.
+Our goal is to make sure we are always able to reserve a new address for a new payment.

 While a bit esoteric, if you’ve accepted many onchain transactions to a single wallet, there is a good chance you have been exposed to a problem space referred to as “the gap limit.”
 However, more and more businesses are beginning to accept bitcoin payments and in the grand scheme, very few people have ever heard the term.
 In short, the gap limit refers to the number of addresses a wallet looks at to determine the wallet balance.
 Bitcoin wallets typically look ahead for a certain number of transactions, scanning a bitcoin node to look for deposits to those addresses.
 The number of addresses that a wallet scans ahead is the gap limit, and the policy can vary depending on the wallet.